dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 - D3

 ### 5.2.
 Frameworks and Boilerplates
-Collection of prebuilt HTML, CSS and JavaScript files designed to speed up, make the development of sites easier HTML (readymade templates, semantic structure)
+Collection of prebuilt HTML, CSS and JavaScript files designed to speed up, make the development of sites easier.
+- **HTML** - (readymade templates, semantic structure)
-  CSS (ready typography, layouts, Browser resets) JavaScript (enhanced features modal windows, tooltips, menus) Examples - Bootstrap, Angular, HTML Shiv Shim
+- **CSS** - (ready typography, layouts, Browser resets)
+- **JavaScript** - (enhanced features modal windows, tooltips, menus)
+- **`Examples** - Bootstrap, Angular, HTML Shiv Shim`

 #### Boilerplate
 - A set of templates build around a specific starting point or goal
 - Provide a starting point for building sites or apps (latest features need to work/support in older browsers)

 #### Framework
 - A collection of assets designed to help build sites or applications faster, easier
 - Includes CSS grids, javascript libraries or helpful scripts and HTML templates

 ### 5.3.
 CSS PreProcessors
 - CSS is static stylesheet language, CSS PreProcessors help to write CSS more efficiently, semantically with programming features like variables, functions, maths operations, conditionals etc.